Mill1gen/hyperliquid_trading_bot/README.md

-# Hyperliquid_Trading_Bot for Automated Crypto Trading with Python & CCXT Lib
+# Hyperliquid_Trading_Bot for Automated Crypto Trading with Python

 ## Perps with 10x leverage on HyperLiquid with Python & CCXT Library
 Perps often allow traders to use leverage, meaning they can control larger positions with a smaller amount of capital.